About Me

 So, why is taking calibration frames as well such an important thing to do?

-Dark Frames work on sensor noise.
-Heat produced by our camera creates thermal noise and hot pixels.
+Dark Frames tackle thermal sensor noise.
+Heat produced by our camera creates thermal noise (speckles) and hot pixels.
 A dark frame photo is taken with the lens or telescope cap on so that no light can get into the imaging train.
 Same exposure time, ISO/gain and temperature as our light frames.
 All we capture is the noise!
 Having identified this noise, we can now use the frame to eliminate or ‘subtract’ this unwanted data from our stacked data.
 No more or severely reduced hot pixels, thermal noise patterns etc.

 A dark frame from my astro-modded Canon 800D